 Learn how to draw a great looking Elk with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Elk.
+By following the simple steps, you too can easily draw a perfect Elk.

 "Hippity hoppity, look at the wapiti!"

 The elk, also called the wapiti, is the second-largest deer in North America, weighing 500 to 1,000 pounds.
 It is also the most vocal with a loud, bugling call.

 The elk's other name, wapiti, is a Shawnee or Native American word meaning "white rump."
 The term "elk" is actually a misidentification, the German word for moose.

 Scroll down for a downloadable PDF of this tutorial.

 Would you like to draw a wild cartoon elk?
 This easy, step-by-step cartoon animal drawing guide is here to show you how.
 All you will need is a pencil, an eraser, and a sheet of paper.

 Step-by-Step Instructions for Drawing an Elk

 How to Draw a Great Looking Elk for Kids, Beginners, and Adults - Step 1